Eigenvalue collisions for periodic matrix families associated with Ginibre matrices: Concluding remarks and future work

-We are surprised by the invariance of the number of collisions in this process.
-There should probably be a simple explanation for this by means of topological-algebraic and/or linear-algebraic arguments.
-In particular, we are completely ignoring the eigenvectors in our procedure.
+We are quite surprised by the invariance of the number of collisions in the process.
+There could be probably be a reasonable explanation for this by means of topological-algebraic and/or linear-algebraic arguments.
+In particular, we are completely ignoring the eigenvectors in our discussions.

-Besides already mentioned improvements on the package's performance and adding some feature statistics for these processes, a later version of our package will include an algorithm to count/find flips of the Delaunay triangulations, instead of only computing the eigenvalue collisions.
-Delaunay triangulations are already used in our eigenvalue-tracking implementation and we conjecture that these flips will be finite and worth of study.

-It would be interesting to find a fixed-point method type of solution.
-For the visualization of the eigenvalue tracks, there seems to be no escape from our approach, which requires to compute many lists of eigenvalues.
-Although it gets slow really quickly as the dimension of the matrices grow, the algorithm is parallelizable.
+Along this note, we have pointed out a few aspects of the implementation that we will gradually improve.
+The project is publicly available and will gladly accept contributions from external users.
+It would be interesting to find a fixed-point method type of solution (in particular, to replace our current convex approximation, when a collision is detected).
+For the visualization of the eigenvalue tracks, however, there seems to be no escape from our approach, which requires to compute many lists of eigenvalues.
+The methods are parallelizable.

-The author is grateful to O. Arizmendi, A. Beshenov, D. Lopez and J. Santos, for constant feedback and moral support to conclude this project.
-The author thanks P. Zhong for sharing formula (\cite{Zhong2022}, Th.
-8.8), which was used in our model.